segerachempion22/myscript/README.md

 			 HAVING COUNT(*) > 1;'.
 Description of scripts:

-First file is Index.js this file is downloading layerzero transactions data from database into a file data.csv(wallets that i need to check i store in wallets.txt)
+First file is Index.js this file is downloading layerzero transactions data from database into a file data.csv(wallets that i need to check are stored in wallets.txt)

 Second file that i used is transfilter.js this file proceed data from data.csv and checking same onchain activity for wallets,if transfilter.js founds something it creates two json files with clusters(one is a list of wallets second is their onchain data)